 Diabetes is a serious problem, particularly in Indiana.
 It would be a difficult task to find someone who does not personally know an individual with diabetes.

 Hoosiers are increasingly feeling the effects of this disease.
-More than 750,000 children and adults in Indiana suffer from all forms of diabetes, including type 1, type 2 and gestational.
-Approximately 1 in 4 of those who have diabetes does not know it.
-And at least 1.9 million Hoosiers are living with prediabetes, putting them at risk for type 2 diabetes in the future.
+More than 695,000 children and adults in Indiana suffer from all forms of diabetes, including type 1, type 2 and gestational.
+Of these, an estimated 160,000 have diabetes but don't know it.
+Additionally, at least 1.7 million Hoosiers are living with prediabetes, putting them at risk for type 2 diabetes in the future.
 Today, it is estimated that 1 in 3 children born after the year 2000 in the U.S. will develop diabetes.

 Indiana Diabetes Prevention Network